 by Johanna Rothman and Esther Derby

-Great management is difficult to see as it occurs.
 It’s possible to see the results of great management, but it’s not easy to see how managers achieve those results.
-Great management happens in one-on-one meetings and with other managers—all in private.
+Great management happens in one-on-one meetings and with other managers—usually in private.
 It’s hard to learn management by example when you can’t see it.

 You can learn to be a better manager—even a great manager—with this guide.
-You’ll follow along as Sam, a manager just brought on board, learns the ropes and deals with his new team over the course of his first seven weeks on the job.
+You’ll follow along as Sam, a manager just brought on board, learns the ropes over the course of his first seven weeks on the job.
 From organizing who works on what project when, to helping team members grow and prosper, you’ll be there as Sam makes it happen.
 You’ll find powerful tips covering:

 - Delegating effectively